little170/YC-docker-engine/README.md

 docker rmi <image:tag>
 ```

-8. you modify the num of layer you want to delete
+8. you can modify the num of layer you want to delete
 simply modify the num in "delete_layer_num"